DotCamp/ultimate-blocks-legacy/readme.txt

 * Tabbed content - Force block appender button to appear within newly-inserted tabs.
 * Table of contents - When editing anchors, set default text to the actual heading text.
 * Other - Revert faulty fix for reusable block issue.
-* Other - Ensure that color selection indicators are present in color palette instances within the inspector.
+* Other - Make texts with customizable colors text color inherit the parent element's color settings when it can be customized but is unset.
 * Other - Compatibility check with latest WordPress version.

 = 2.4.3 =